Adjective for Class 7

 • What are Adjectives?

-Adjectives are words that describe or alter nouns (people, places, objects, or ideas) in order to convey additional information.
-They help us grasp the words better by describing their size, colour, shape, number or other characteristics.
+Adjectives are words that give details to nouns (people, places, things, or ideas) by describing or changing them.
+They help us by giving descriptions of the words' size, colour, shape, quantity, and other characteristics.

-For example, I am waiting for my favourite author to launch her new novel soon.
+For example, Mandy is waiting for his favourite author to launch her new novel soon.

 Types of Adjectives

-1. Adjective of Quality: describe the characteristics or qualities of a noun.
+1. Adjective of Quality: It describes the characteristics or qualities of a noun.
 For example, The brave soldier rescued the people from the flood.

-3. Interrogative Adjective: use to ask questions about nouns.
+3. Interrogative Adjective: It is used to ask questions about nouns.
 For example, Which author do you prefer to read tonight?

-6. Adjectives of Quantity: describe the amount or quantity of a noun in a sentence.
-For example, Several students scored well in maths test this time.
+6. Adjectives of Quantity: It describes the amount or quantity of a noun in a sentence.
+For example, Several students scored well in English test this time.

 Degree of Comparison

-Adjectives can be used to compare the characteristics, amounts, and numbers of nouns and pronouns.
-This comparison can be made in three ways, which we refer to as Degrees of Comparison.
-“Positive degree”, “comparative degree” and “superlative degree” are three kinds of degrees of comparison.
+Adjectives are used to compare the characteristics, amounts, and numbers of nouns and pronouns.
+There are three ways to make this comparison, which we refer to as degrees of comparison.
+There are three types of degrees of comparison: "positive degree", "comparative degree" and "superlative degree".

 Example: